pangolindex/exchange-contracts/contracts/staking-positions/README.md

 ### `PangolinStakingPositions`

 [`PangolinStakingPositions`](./PangolinStakingPositions.sol) is a single-sided staking solution in which both the staking and reward tokens are the same token (i.e.: PNG).
-The rewards comes from AMM revenue.
+The rewards come from AMM revenue.
 The revenue tokens get converted to PNG through `FeeCollector` (`SushiMaker` equivalent), and then PNG is added to `PangolinStakingPositions` as reward.
 In this implementation of SAR, we also track positions instead of users, which allows leveraging the NFT technology.